 Dealers in commodities and traders in securities and commodities may elect to use the mark-to-market accounting method.
 To make the election, the corporation must file a statement describing the election, the first tax year the election is to be effective, and, in the case of an election for traders in securities or commodities, the trade or business for which the election is made.
 Except for new taxpayers, the statement must be filed by the due date (not including extensions) of the income tax return for the tax year immediately preceding the election year and attached to that return, or if applicable, to a request for an extension of time to file that return.
 For details, see Rev. Proc.
 99-17, 1999-1 C.B.
-503 and sections 475(e) and (f).
+503.

 Change in accounting method.
 Generally, the corporation must get IRS consent to change the method of accounting used to report taxable income (for income as a whole or for any material item).
 To do so, it must file Form 3115, Application for Change in Accounting Method.
-For more information, see Pub.
+For more information, see Form 3115 and Pub.
 538, Accounting Periods and Methods.
+However, there are new procedures under which a corporation may obtain automatic consent for certain changes in accounting method.
+See Rev. Proc.
+2002-9, 2002-3 I.R.B.
+327, as modified by Rev. Proc.
+2002-19 and Rev. Proc.
+2002-54.